 An eighties "teen" movie directed by the master of this genre, John Hughes.
 It has a genuinely witty script, and centres around Ferris (Matthew Broderick) bunking off (playing hooky) for a day from high school, and the attempt by his obsessive headmaster (principal) to catch him.
 Also contains the luscious Mia Sara, not that I'm suggesting you should watch it just for her, oh no.

-It is mostly remembered for the way Ferris turns around and talks to camera at intervals throughout the movie, addressing the audience and passing on little gems of his wisdom.
-Oh, watch the credits through right to the end, there's a small suprise.
+It is mostly remembered for the way Ferris turns around and break the fourth wall at intervals throughout the movie, addressing the audience and passing on little gems of his wisdom.
+Oh, watch the credits through right to the end, there's a small surprise, which Deadpool recently parodied/ripped off (delete as applicable).

 Writer-director Kevin Smith's most coherent movie, this follows the attempt of two fallen angels (Ben Affleck and Matt Damon) to gain re-admittance to heaven via a dogmatic loophole.
 The kicker is that by doing so they will destroy all of creation, and the forces of light recruit Linda Fiorentino to thwart the angels.
 Smith's trademark style of witty and intelligent dialogue combined with lewd jokes is well in evidence.